CobayaSampler/cobaya/docs/cosmo_troubleshooting.rst

 If, instead, your jobs runs out of memory **after a number of iterations**, there is probably a memory leak somewhere.
 Python rarely leaks memory, thanks to its *garbage collector*, so the culprit is probably some external C or Fortran code.

-If you have modified CLASS or CAMB, make sure that every ``alloc`` is followed by the corresponding ``free`` in C, and every ``allocate`` is followed by a ``deallocate`` in Fortran.
+If you have modified C code, e.g. CLASS, make sure that every ``alloc`` is followed by the corresponding ``free``.
 Otherwise, a new array will be created at each iteration while the old one will not be deleted.

 You can use e.g. `Valgrind <http://www.valgrind.org/>`_ to monitor memory usage.